chaen/DIRAC/docs/source/AdministratorGuide/CommandReference/dirac-admin-modify-user.rst

 Arguments::

   user:     User name

   DN:       DN of the User

   group:    Add the user to the group

 Options::

-  -p  --property <value>       : Add property to the user <name>=<value>
+  -p:  --property=       : Add property to the user <name>=<value>

   -f   --force           : create the user if it doesn't exist

 Example::

   $ dirac-admin-modify-user vhamar group dirac_user